 Clear and transparent signalling from major donor countries like EU member states, Canada and Australia will help build confidence and momentum to help ensure a successful summit.
 For example, the recent vote in the EU parliament to raise climate emission targets from 40% to 55% of 1990 levels by 2030 is a positive sign.
 Many will be looking at the European Commission long-term emissions strategy, a draft of which is due to be published just before the beginning of COP24, for whether the EU will take a bold leadership stance going into the conference.

-EKOenergy works hard to communicate and support political change to ensure we meet the Paris Climate goals.
+EKOenergy works hard to communicate and support the political change to ensure we meet the Paris Climate goals.
 We contact politicians, encourage companies to buy green energy and call for action through our communication channels.
 Please support us in our work by buying green electricity with the EKOenergy ecolabel.